Wildlife

 Western Rattlesnake, Crotalus oreganus.

 It feeds primarily on rats, mice, squirrels, lizards, and birds.
-Because this snake is venomous, give it plenty of room and do not handle it.

 Key detailWhat to look for